nearform/nscale-docs/tutorials/3-deploy-larger-application.md

 ```bash
 nscale revision deploy sudc latest development
 ```
 `nscale` will now execute the deployment that we previewed in the last step.
 Once this completes we should have a running system composed of four docker containers.
-We van verify everything's working by pointing our browser to the docker host ip address port 8000 on Mac OS X or localhost on linux.
+We can verify everything's working by pointing our browser to the docker host ip address port 8000 on Mac OS X or localhost on linux.

 OS X:
 open http://$(boot2docker ip):8000